ajufrancis/neutron-lan/virtual_subnet.md

      +------------- The underlay network --------------+
               === Unicast packets ===>

-BC/MC packets are send to the destination via the overlay network:
+BC/MC packets are sent to the destination via the overlay network:

  10.0.1.101                                       10.0.1.103
   [vHost]                                           [vHost]